Stuffed Breakfast Biscuits

 - Once the biscuits are cooked, you can top them with more shredded cheese or other biscuit toppings, like sausage gravy.
 Yum!
 Try topping them with chive butter or bacon jam!

-Yes, however the flaky layer is easy to open by separating the layers, so makes your life easier.
+Yes, however the flaky layer makes it easy to separate the layers so you can insert the stuffing.
 If you use another variety, you may need to use a knife to cut open the biscuits.

 No!
 This recipe is great with or without the cheese!